SAILResearch/suppmaterial-18-ahsan-ads_provider_libs/README.md

-This project contains the Understand Projects (.udb) of the studied ad libraries (at the start and ad the end of our study period) as a replication package of our paper _**"A Longitudinal Study of Popular Ad Libraries in the Google Play Store"**_
+This project contains the Understand Projects (.udb) of the studied ad libraries (at the start and at the end of our study period) as a replication package of our paper _**"A Longitudinal Study of Popular Ad Libraries in the Google Play Store"**_

 # A Longitudinal Study of Popular Ad Libraries in the Google Play Store
 In-app advertisements have become an integral part of the revenue model of mobile apps.